Eddie-Carrizales/Tweet-Clustering-Using-K-Means/README.md

 # K - means:
 K-means is a classic unsupervised data clustering algorithm.

-K-means uses k centroids (points which are the center of a cluster) to define clusters.
+K-means uses k centroids (points that are the center of a cluster) to define clusters.
 A data point is considered to be in a particular cluster if it is closer to that cluster's centroid than any other centroid.
 The main steps of K-means are as follows:
   1. Define k centroids, one for each cluster.
 The algorithm usually chooses the initial centroids randomly from the data set.
   2. The K-means algorithm iterates between the following two steps until it converges:
       * Assign data points to clusters based on the current selection of the centroids.